piqnt/fastcontext/README.md

 ### Changing the Java interface

-Additional prerequisites:
-* Android NDK - the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) is a separate download.
 The native interface used by FastCanvas is defined in `FastCanvasJNI.java`.
 If at any point in time you change `FastCanvasJNI.java`, you'll also need to regenerate `FastCanvasJNI.h` and then recompile the native code.

+To build changes [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) is required.

 These instructions are for Windows.
 If working on a Mac, use / instead of \, mv instead of move, etc.